mlswg/mls-protocol/draft-barnes-mls-protocol.md

 [[ OPEN ISSUE: It is not possible for the recipient of a handshake message to verify that ratchet tree information in the message is accurate, because each node can only compute the secret and private key for nodes in its direct path.
-This creates that a malicious participant could cause a denial of service by sending a handshake message with invalid values for public keys in the ratchet tree. ]]
+This creates the possibility that a malicious participant could cause a denial of service by sending a handshake message with invalid values for public keys in the ratchet tree. ]]